• Skip to primary navigation

 2. Cook for 20 minutes on high heat, manual setting.

-3. Once the cooking cycle has completed, let the pressure release naturally for at least 15 minutes before releasing the remaining pressure and opening the lid.
+3. Once the cooking cycle has been completed, let the pressure release naturally for at least 15 minutes before releasing the remaining pressure and opening the lid.

 FAQ and Cooking Tips